MaterializeInc/materialize/src/persist/README.md

 [persister v2]: https://github.com/danhhz/differential-dataflow/blob/02673114b05933341893ab603327237a9583e432/persist/src/persister.rs#L41-L44

-In the prototype, `PersisterV2` has one implementation, which is itself in terms of the `Buffer` and `Blob` traits.
-Internally, any data is immediately handed to the Buffer, which could be durable for source persistence (a WAL on EBS or maybe redPanda) or not durable for operator persistence.
-As timestamps are closed, data from the buffer is moved into a persistent trace built on top of `Blob` which is a KV abstraction over S3 and files.
-For operator persistence, we'll have to add a FutureLog holding pen which immediately slurps everything from the Buffer (or they're tee'd?) and indexes it in the necessary way.
+In the prototype, `PersisterV2` has one implementation, which is itself in terms of the `Log` and `Blob` traits.
+Internally, any data is immediately handed to the Log, which could be durable for source persistence (a WAL on EBS or maybe redPanda) or not durable for operator persistence.
+As timestamps are closed, data from the log is moved into a persistent trace built on top of `Blob` which is a KV abstraction over S3 and files.
+For operator persistence, we'll have to add an Unsealed holding pen which immediately slurps everything from the Log (or they're tee'd?) and indexes it in the necessary way.